What Pass Do I Need?

 Q. What's the deal with Mount St. Helens?
 Is it per person or per car?
 Will my Northwest Forest Pass work there?

 A. Mount St. Helens National Monument is a bit of a wild card in the whole pass system.
 Folks that plan to make one or more visits there may find that the America the Beautiful pass is the way to go, especially if they are planning to go to a national park and do other hiking in the national forests.
 The U.S. Forest Service manages Mount St. Helens and charges on a per-person fee basis.
 Entry to the Coldwater or Johnson Ridge sites are $8 per person for those 16 and older (free for kids).
-The Monument honors the America the Beautiful and Senior passes for named pass-holders, and a Northwest Forest Pass will gain entry for one person.
+The Monument honors the America the Beautiful and Senior passes for named pass-holders and 3 adults, and a Northwest Forest Pass will gain entry for one person.

 A. The Interagency Senior Pass (formerly the Golden Eagle pass) is the best deal around.
 This is a lifetime pass that costs only $10 that is honored nationwide at any federal site charging entrance fees.
 It is available to anyone 62 or older.
 Unfortunately, there is no similar pass for Washington state lands at this time.